davidedc/livecodelab/docs/how-tos/how-to-build.md

 Livecodelab Grunt Setup
 =====================

-There isn't any need to install anything to just use LiveCodeLab.
+If you just want to use LiveCodeLab, you only need to download it and open the index.html file.
 For modifying LiveCodeLab though one needs to set up the Grunt-based build system.

 #### Setup ####

-For a sample installation (assuming a fresh new Ubuntu install) please check the install.sh script in the ubuntuInstallScript directory.
+For a sample installation *from scratch* (assuming a clean fresh new Ubuntu install) please check the install.sh script in the ubuntuInstallScript directory.

 More in general, to setup the build system: